stylecr/Radices/README.md

 Agradecimentos
 --------------
-Nossos agradecimentos especiais a equipe do eAthena por desenvolver a base deste emulador e a todos que são ou que um dia fizeram parte da equipe Cronus-Emulator.
+Nossos agradecimentos especiais a equipe do eAthena por desenvolver a base deste emulador e a todos que contribuem ou um dia contribuiram ao Cronus-Emulator.

-Special thanks to all rAthena and eAthena team for the development of the emulator base.
+Special thanks to eAthena team for the development of the emulator base and to everyone that contribute or that contributed in the past to Cronus-Emulator.

-Equipe
+Equipe de Desenvolvimento
 ------
-### Administradores
+### Administrador
-- Roberto		- Roberto Lima
+- Roberto

 ### Coordenadores
-- Raizen		- Carlos Lain
-- Devliz		- Fernando Cezarro
+- Schrwaizer
-- GreenBox		- Jonathan Lima
+- GreenBox

 ### Desenvolvedores
-- Axl			- José Góis
+- Axl
-- Holdur		- José Westin
+- Holdur
-- I am Cold		- Marcio Montenegro
+- I am Cold
-- Leonardo Brito		- Leonardo Brito
+- Leonardo Brito
-- MaminhA		- Marcelo Liberato
+- MaminhA
-- Merakk		- Renan Mesquita
+- Merakk
-- Matheus		- Matheus Silva
+- Matheus
-- Rafael		- Rafael
+- Rafael
-- Schrwaizer	- Thiago Schrwaizer
+- Raizen
+- Sayros